PostHog/posthog.com/contents/blog/aarrr-pirate-funnel.md

 Don't start with Acquisition because it's at the top.
 Instead, ask yourself... what's your biggest problem right now?

 Most early-stage startups should focus their efforts on retention and activation.
-A product with loads of signups and terrible activation and retention isn't a product, it's a churn machine.
+A product with loads of signups, but terrible activation / retention isn't a product, it's a churn machine.

 Even products that rely on viral growth (e.g. social media apps) need some confidence in their user experience.
 First impressions last.